Dabbling in Jet Lag

 Action Camera – GoPro Hero 8

-I’ve only been using a GoPro for the past two years, but I wish I would have started earlier.
+I’ve only been using a GoPro for the past three years, but I wish I would have started earlier.
 Currently, I travel with the GoPro Hero 8.

 GoPro cameras are great at capturing hands-free action and you can attach them to almost anything.
 Plus, they are waterproof and shockproof!
 This is really ideal for anyone who is big into outdoor adventures.

-I use my GoPro for mountain biking, hiking, paragliding, ATV, interior and exterior moving-vehicle footage, and more.
+I use my GoPro for collecting footage when I’m mountain biking, hiking, paragliding, ATV, and more.

 Need help deciding if the latest GoPro is right for you?
-Check out this awesome GoPro 9 vs 8 vs 7 comparison guide.
+Check out this awesome comparison guide, here.

 Just owning a GoPro is not enough to get great images and videos.
 The magic of these cameras is in the plethora of accessories that are available!

-From handheld sticks, to head straps and mouth mounts — there is pretty much every accessory for every kind of adventure.
+From handheld sticks, to head straps and mouth mounts — there is an accessory for every adventure.

 Granted it’s not possible to own or carry them all, but there are a few that I find very useful and use on every trip.